instagibbs/bolts/XX-eltoo-peer-protocol.md

 The flow is similar except for the symmetrical state.
-This means there is no `revoke_and_ack` message, meaning all updates are immediately applied to the pending commitment transaction and signed with `commitment_signed_eltoo`.
+This means there is no `revoke_and_ack` message, meaning all updates are immediately applied to the pending update and settlement transactions and signed with `commitment_signed_eltoo`.

 Note that once the recipient of an HTLC offer receives a `commitment_signed_eltoo` message, the new offers may be forwarded immediately